Megiddo in Morton, Il is a go go.

 Hole 9 is a great example I feel.
-This little 225? footer gives you ideas of an easy two but for righthanders especially you better execute well or you will be doing as I did and having to descend to the bottom of the hill faced with a ridiculous crazy recovery shot from the creek bed if any chance of par is to be had.
-This hole will break a lot of hearts is my prediction, I see many extra strokes added to scores by this one and many other similar tricky holes.
+This little 225? footer gives you ideas of an easy two but for right handers especially you better execute well or you will be doing as I did and having to descend to the bottom of the hill faced with a ridiculous crazy recovery shot from the creek bed if any chance of par is to be had.
+My prediction is that this hole will break a lot of hearts.
+I see extra strokes added to scores by this one and many other similar tricky holes.

 Another result of going off the fairway is that you will get a lot of exercise.
 These hills aren't huge but they are tall and steep enough that if you have to do much extra hiking about for bad throws the fatigue factor could come into play.

 I love to throw from the tops of hills and there are many nice holes here to please me.
 Of course that means walking up hills, there is plenty of that too.

 There are a great number of bridges and stairways that have been built and I imagine there are more of those to come.